Majaa Talkies

+The cast of the show includes filmmaker Indrajit Lankesh as a permanent celebrity judge as well as veterans in the field of Kannada cinema and theatre such as Mimicry Dayanand, V. Manohar and Mandya Ramesh.
+V Manohar also composed the title song for the show.
+The set for the show was created at Kanteerava Studios, Bengaluru and episodes are shot there.
+The show has seen almost all celebrities of Kannada film industry.
+Season 2 is titled Majaa Talkies Super Season.

 Cast

 The cast of the show mainly contains Srujan Lokesh, Indrajit Lankesh, Shwetha Chengappa, Aparna, Mimicry Dayanand and V Manohar with permanent characters.
 Pavan Kumar, Rajashekhar and many other artists have no fixed character and play different characters as per the scripts.
 Mandya Ramesh, Kuri Prathap and Naveen Padil were added to the main cast later in the show with permanent characters.
 Recurring cast with fixed characters include Vandana Dayanand and Rajini.
 The table below briefs about the cast and characters in detail.

 Characters are listed in the order of their introduction on the show.

 Band

 The band of the show is referred as Noise Pollution by Srujan.
 Rekha Mohan (referred as ReMo) leads the band and she has appeared in most of the episodes.
 She sings various songs, sometimes with adaptions to the original lyrics suitable for the script.
 She often gets involved as a part of the script in the show.
 Usha Kokila has taken the lead in the absence of ReMo a few times.
 The band includes Mohan Karkala with the keyboard, Kamal Bob with the rhythm pad and two guitarists.
 ReMo and Mohan are often included in staged segments and are usually taunted at by Srujan on the show.
 Other artists have also performed along with ReMo in the band.